LvMalware/webfuzzer/README.md

     -f, --filter            Only display results matching with a filter (See FILTERS below)
-    --norecursive           Do not follow directories recursively (default)
+    --norecursive           Do not follow directories recursively (default) --fuzzme                Enable support for parameter fuzzing
+                            (See PARAMETER FUZZING below)

 ```